rmahfoud/UrbanOperationsResearchBook/README.md

 - [calibre](https://calibre-ebook.com/) on the desktop (Ubuntu and Windows).
 - [Moon+ Reader Pro](http://www.moondownload.com/) on an Android phone.
-- Kinldle: after conversion using [calibre](https://calibre-ebook.com/) to ```.mobi``` it loaded fine in Kindle.
+- Kinldle: after conversion using [calibre](https://calibre-ebook.com/) to ``.mobi`` it loaded fine in Kindle.
 Sections are interrupted by blank pages that I'm not sure where they come from.
 On my phone the quality of the text with inline images seems to suffer but on the tablet rendering looks fine.
+This is most likely due to use of ``<table>`` in laying out sections and problems.

 Please report any additional issues in the EPUB on [github](https://github.com/rmahfoud/UrbanOperationsResearchBook/issues).